-- anomalies during the extreme event period (December 28th 2009 January 13th 2010) display a dipole with large positive anomalies over the north-western Atlantic and negative ones over the central eastern Atlantic, in agreement with a jet stream axis located over Northern Africa (Fig. 1a).
-Importantly, the reconstructed SLP pattern is almost identical to the original observed SLP pattern (Fig. 1b).
-This anomalous SLP pattern strongly projects onto the negative NAO pattern.
-Negative NAO phases are known to lead to cold temperature over western and northern Europe (Hurrell 1995).
-The spatial pattern of the TX - 260 anomaly during the cold spell displays an elongated cold TX anomaly over the United Kingdom and northern Europe contrasting with warm TX anomalies in Northern Africa and the Middle East (Fig. 1a).
-The magnitude of the mean TX anomaly for the cold spell event regionally averaged over the European domain (see box in Fig. 1c) is -2.04 °C based on EOBS.
-As expected, the dynamic component contribution to the TX anomaly is negative and has a larger magnitude than the total (with a mean and 95 % confidence interval of -2.76 °C and [-2.95 °C, -2.57 °C]).
-In particular, the dynamic component - 265 displays very cold (~ -5 °C) TX anomalies over northeastern Europe (Fig. 1b).
-The total residual contribution is positive (Fig. 1c) and has a smaller amplitude (0.72 °C) than the dynamic component due to the opposite sign of the internal residual contribution (-0.31 °C, Fig. 1d) and the two forced contributions, the long-term trend (RES{TRD}: 0.44 °C, Fig. 1e) and the residual forced component (RES{FRC}: 0.59 °C, Fig. 1f).
-The total TX forced contribution (defined as the sum of RES{TRD} and RES{FRC}) has a significant positive contribution (1.03 °C) and shows increased warming in northern Europe (Fig. 1e-f). - 270 It is noteworthy that the internal residual contribution displays coherent large-scale patterns with grid-point values that are outside of the uncertainty range of the dynamic component (Fig. 1d), suggesting that its salient regional features are related to other factors than dynamical ones.
-The RESINT pattern exhibits cold TX anomalies along the coasts of western Europe, perhaps linked to cold and persistent present in both December 2009 and January 2010 North Atlantic SST anomalies (Buchan et al., 2014).
-These SST anomalies may have been the surface signature of a reduced northward ocean heat - 275 transport related to a strong decrease of the Atlantic meridional overturning circulation in 2009 (McCarthy et al., 2012; Sonnewald et al., 2013).
+tive and has a larger magnitude than the total (with a mean and 95% confidence interval of -2.76 °C and [-2.95 °C, -2.57 °C]).
+In particular, the dynamic component displays very cold (~ -5 °C) TX anomalies over northeastern Europe (Fig. 1b).
+The total residual contribution is positive (Fig. 1c) and has a smaller amplitude (0.72 °C) than the dynamic component due to the opposite sign of the internal residual contribution (-0.31 °C, Fig. 1d) and the two forced contributions, the long-term trend (RES{TRD}: 0.44 °C, Fig. 1e), and the residual forced component (RES{FRC}: 0.59 °C, Fig. 1f).
+The total TX forced contribution (defined as the sum of RES{TRD} and RES{FRC}) has a significant positive contribution (1.03 °C) and shows increased warming in northern Europe (Fig. 1e-f).

+It is noteworthy that the internal residual contribution displays coherent large-scale patterns with grid-point values that are outside of the uncertainty range of the dynamic component (Fig. 1d), suggesting that its salient regional features are related to factors other than dynamical ones.
+The RESINT pattern exhibits cold TX anomalies along the coasts of western Europe, perhaps linked to cold and persistent - present in both December 2009 and January 2010 - North Atlantic SST anomalies (Buchan et al., 2014).
+These SST anomalies may have been the surface signature of a reduced northward ocean heat transport related to a strong decrease in the Atlantic meridional overturning circulation in 2009 (McCarthy et al., 2012; Sonnewald et al., 2013).
 We speculate that the amplitude of these ocean-induced cold SST anomalies has been further enhanced in late winter due to the ocean integration of the recurrent and persistent negative NAO atmospheric forcing.